Disclosure and Agreement for Certificates of Deposit

 I. Setoff and Security Interest

 You also grant us a security interest in your deposit account, so that the balance in the account is collateral for any current or future obligation you owe us (whether as a borrower, a guarantor or otherwise).
-We may, in our discretion, require you to execute additional documents if you pledge a certificate of deposit to us as collateral.
+We may, in our discretion, require you to execute additional documents if you pledge an account to us as collateral.
 We may use the money to pay your obligation to us even if withdrawal results in an interest penalty or dishonor of checks.
 In the case of a partnership or joint account, each partner or joint owner agrees that we may use the money in the account to satisfy any one of his or her individual obligations.
-Similarly, each partner or joint owner agrees that we may use the money in their individual account to satisfy obligations in the joint account or partnership account.
+Similarly, each partner or joint owner agrees that we may use the money in his or her individual account to satisfy obligations in the joint account or partnership account.
 The security interest granted by this Agreement is consensual and is in addition to our right of setoff.
-However, the right of setoff and security interest may not apply to your account if: (a) it is an IRA or a tax-deferred Keogh Retirement Account (but this does not affect our rights under any consensual security interest); (b) the debt is created by a consumer credit transaction under a credit card plan; or (c) our records demonstrate to our satisfaction that your right of withdrawal arises only in a representative capacity (for example, only as an authorized signer, attorney-in-fact, or a fiduciary).
+However, the right of setoff and security interest may not apply to your account if: (a) it is an IRA or a tax-deferred Keogh Retirement Account (but this does not affect our rights under any consensual security interest); (b) the debt is created by a consumer credit transaction under a credit card plan; or (c) our records demonstrate to our satisfaction that your right of withdrawal arises only in a representative capacity (for example, only as an authorized signer, attorneyin-fact, or a fiduciary).

 We will not be liable to you if our setoff from your account leaves insufficient funds to cover outstanding items.
 You agree to hold us and our affiliates harmless from any claim arising as a result of the exercise of our right of setoff.